Do Brain Cells Regenerate? Yes, and You Can Help

 But there’s evidence that antidepressants increase brain cell growth in the hippocampus as well.

-So when these drugs work to alleviate depression, it may be due to this unintended affect.
+So when these drugs work to alleviate depression, it may be due to this unintended effect.

 How to Increase Brain Cell Production With Your Diet